aws/aws-lc-rs/README.md

-# aws-lc-ring
+# AWS Libcrypto for Rust (aws-lc-rust)
-*aws-lc-ring* is a cryptographic library using [AWS-LC](https://github.com/awslabs/aws-lc) for its cryptographic operations.
+*aws-lc-rust* is a cryptographic library using [AWS-LC](https://github.com/aws/aws-lc) for its cryptographic operations.
 This library strives to be API-compatible with the popular Rust library named [ring](https://github.com/briansmith/ring).